Acts

 v23.
 Their religious bent has encouraged the Athenians to build at least one edifice to the God whom they may have inadvertently overlooked.
 Paul uses their admitted ignorance as an opportunity to inform them of the character of this "unknown" God.

 v25.
-Neither is God dependent on his creatures.
-He does not need us.
-In fact, we are dependent on God, for he supplies our every need.
+Neither is God dependent on his creatures; he does not need us.
+In fact, we are dependent on God for he supplies our every need.

 v28.
-Paul illustrates his point (ie. humans find their center of being in God) by quoting from two poems, one by Epimendides the Cretan, and the second by Aratus the Cilician.
+Paul illustrates his point (ie. humans find their center of being in God) by quoting from two poems, one possibly by Epimendides the Cretan, and the second by Aratus the Cilician.
 Even the Greek poets understood where to find the center of their being.

 A gospel presentation to the unchurched

-The proclamation of the good news that Jesus is risen from the dead (ascended on high and reigning at the right hand of God), carries with it the positive implication that we may live (know God and enjoy him for eternity), along with the negative implication that apart from him we face annihilation (judgement).
+The proclamation of the good news that Jesus is risen from the dead, that he is ascended on high and reigning at the right hand of God, carries with it the positive implication that we may live, that we may know God and enjoy him for eternity.
+Yet, this good news also carries with it bad news - without the help of the risen Christ we face annihilation, judgement.
 In speaking with the Greek philosophers at the Areopagus, Paul chooses to draw out the negative implication of the kingdom's present reality in Christ.
 If we choose not to seek after God through Christ then we will find ourselves cast out from His presence.
-Repentance (turning to Christ) is the only way of escape.
+Repentance, turning to Christ, is the only way of escape.

 Discussion